microsoft/api-guidelines/graph/GuidelinesGraph.md

 \*\* Non-breaking changes:\*\*

--   Addition of an annotation OpenType="true"
 -   Addition of properties that are nullable or have a default value
 -   Addition of a member to an evolvable enumeration
--   Removal, rename, or change to the type of an open extension
 -   Removal, rename, or change to the type of an annotation
--   Introduction of paging to existing collections
--   **Changes to error codes?????**
 -   Changes to the order of properties
 -   Changes to the length or format of opaque strings, such as resource IDs
+-   Addition or removal of an annotation OpenType="true"

 \*\* Breaking changes:\*\*

 -   Changes to the URL or fundamental request/response associated with a resource
--   Changing semantics of resource representation
 -   Removal, rename, or change to the type of a declared property
 -   Removal or rename of APIs or API parameters
 -   Addition of a required request header
--   Addition of a EnumType members for non-extensible enumerations
+-   Addition of a EnumType members for non-evolvable enumerations
 -   Addition of a Nullable="false" properties to existing types
 -   Addition of a Nullable="false" parameters to existing actions and functions
+-    Changes to top-level error codes
--   **Adding attributes to existing nodes is considered breaking??**
+-    Introduction of paging to existing collections
+-    Changes to the default order of collection elements
+-    Significant changes to the performance of APIs such as increased latency, rate limits or concurrency.

 ### Versioning and Deprecation
 As the market and technology evolves your APIs will require modifications in this case you must avoid breaking changes and add new resources and features incrementally.
 If it is not possible then you must version elements of your APIs.
 Microsoft Graph allows versioning of elements including entities and properties.
 The versioning process goes along with deprecation and as soon as you introduce a new element update the previous version needs to follow the deprecation process.

 You must create a new version of your element for any breaking change and name it uniquely.
 If the current element name is best, a new element is added that has the existing name plus the suffix _v2, indicating that it is the successor to the original.
 The original element is then marked as deprecated using annotations.

 Microsoft Graph provides two public endpoints to support API lifecycle: